-That’s one key takeaway of the new Oxygen series “Mastermind of Murder,” premiering Sunday, April 18 at 8:30/7:30c on Oxygen.
+That’s one key takeaway of the Oxygen show “Mastermind of Murder.”
+The second season is premiering Sunday, July 17 at 7/6c on Oxygen.
 The series focuses on people who manipulate others into doing their dirty work for them.

 How do you get someone to commit the ultimate act of violence?
 Sex, religion, money, drugs, and threats are just some of the tools that are put in use.
-While awaiting the debut of “Mastermind of Murder,” consider these cases from the Oxygen vault in which people convinced others to kill for them.
+While awaiting the debut of “Mastermind of Murder” Season 2, consider these cases from the Oxygen vault in which people convinced others to kill for them.

 Murder For Hire